-- D. RESERVED - E. ELIGIBILITY
+D. Reserve

+E. Eligibility

 Compliance Requirement - Eligible subrecipients are Small Urban Transit System for which NCDOT has oversight.
 Large Urban Sub Allocations: Designated recipients of 5307 funds are required to create a method to allocate 5307 funds to all providers inside the urbanized area.
 IMD requires this from all designated recipients; however, the method to allocate the funds is entirely up to the designated recipient.
-If the designated recipient chooses to sub-allocate any funds, a split letter must be created and sent to FTA for funds to go to the correct recipients to FTA or subrecipients of the designated recipients.
+If the designated recipient chooses to sub-allocate any funds, a split letter must be created and sent to FTA for funds to go to the correct recipient.
+The providers to which funds are sub-allocated can be or become direct recipients to FTA or subrecipients of the designated recipient.
 Integrated Mobility Division (IMD) may take oversight of these subrecipients on behalf of the designated recipient if the subrecipient receives Section 5311 funds.
 If this situation does not occur, the designated recipient has full oversight of their subrecipients.

-5307 Governor's Apportionment: When the population of an area reaches 50,000-200,000 the area is considered to be a small urban and is eligible to receive 5307 funding.
+5307 Governor's Apportionment: When the population of an area reaches 50.000- 200.000 the area is considered to be a small urban and is eligible to receive 5307 funding.
 IMD is responsible for allocating funds apportioned to small urban areas (populations of 50,000-200,000), through the 5307 Governor's Apportionment.
 IMD allocates these funds through a split letter to FTA.
 IMD creates one split letter per fiscal year and designates funds based on eligible recipient's 5-year, needs-based budgets which are submitted to IMD.
 Only small urban providers that receive Section 5311 funds may become IMD subrecipients for Section 5307 funds.
 All other providers must apply to FTA for the funds.

-Needs-based budget: Small urban transit systems are required to submit a 5-year needs-based budget annually to IMD which outlines the status of current FTA grants and projected expenses and revenues for the next 5 fiscal years.
+Needs-based budget: Small urban transit systems are required to submit a 5-year needs- based budget annually to IMD which outlines the status of current FTA grants and projected expenses and revenues for the next 5 fiscal years.